frontity/docs/docs/guides/troubleshooting.md

-# ⚽️ Troubleshooting
+# Troubleshooting

-In this section we offer solutions to common issues detected in Frontity projects
+In this guide we offer solutions to common issues detected in Frontity projects

 <!-- toc -->